kokoro-jitsu/kokoro-jitsu.github.io/src/content/blog/perceptual-jiu-jitsu.md

 featured: true
 ---

 Brazilian Jiu-Jitsu is a contest of alignment under force.
-Every position, every technique, every scramble is an alignment story.
-One person's base, posture, and structure being managed, disrupted, or collapsed by another's.
+Every position is one person maintaining alignment while another disrupts it.
 That's the whole game underneath all of it.

+Consider the most basic example: someone in your closed guard leans forward, head down, posture broken.
+Suddenly everything opens.
+Not because you did something clever, but because their alignment collapsed and yours didn't.
+That's every submission.
+Every sweep.
+Every pass.
+Alignment shifting between two bodies under pressure.

 Perceptual Jiu-Jitsu is the pedagogy built around that reality.

 ## Students Don't Arrive Empty

-The foundational belief is this: the human nervous system is already wired to detect structural integrity, read biological motion, and sense misalignment in other bodies.
+The foundational belief is this: the human nervous system is already wired to detect structural integrity, read bodies in motion, and sense misalignment in other bodies.
 You don't need to be taught to perceive alignment.
 You need language for what you already feel, permission to trust it, and a systematic practice for developing it into genuine expertise under pressure.

 Most BJJ instruction assumes students arrive empty and need to be filled with technique.
 Perceptual Jiu-Jitsu assumes the opposite.
 The perception is already running.
 The practice is learning to read it clearly.